Meeting the global challenge with Climate Service UK

 By working in partnership with users to understand vulnerability to weather and climate, the Climate Service UK will support 'climate-smart' decisions to make society more resilient.

-Edward Davey, Secretary of State for Energy and Climate Change, is confident that Climate Service UK will make the most of world-leading climate knowledge here in the UK and further afield.
-He said: "Climate Service UK builds on a foundation of world-leading science and I'm sure will become an essential framework for advising on the risks and opportunities of a changing climate."
+Edward Davey, Secretary of State for Energy and Climate Change, said: "Climate Service UK builds on a foundation of world-leading science and I'm sure will become an essential framework for advising on the risks and opportunities of a changing climate."